TeamRoboManipal24/.github/README.md

     - Introduction to Git and Github
 - [ ] **Week 3**
     - Artificial Intelligence and Machine Learning
-    - Basic AI and ML algorithms (Linear Regression, Logistic Regression, CNN)
+    - Basic AI and ML algorithms (Linear Regression, Logistic Regression)
 - [ ] **Week 4**
     - Decision trees and clustering algorithms(using sklearn)
 - [ ] **Week 5**